xolox/vim-easytags/README.md

 ## Troubleshooting

+## vim-easytags is slow!

+Yes, I know.
+I'm trying to make it faster but that's far from trivial.
+In the process of trying to speed up vim-easytags I've added reporting of elapsed time in several ways.
+If Vim seems very slow and you suspect this plug-in might be the one to blame, increase Vim's verbosity level:

+    :set vbs=1

+Every time the plug-in executes it will time how long the execution takes and add the results to Vim's message history, which you can view by executing the [:messages] [messages] command.
+If you want a more fine grained impression of the time spent by vim-easytags on various operations you can call the `xolox#easytags#why_so_slow()` function:

+    :call xolox#easytags#why_so_slow()
+    easytags.vim 3.6.4: Timings since you started Vim:
+     - 0.094937 seconds updating tags
+     - 1.850201 seconds highlighting tags
+     - 0.035167 seconds highlighting tags using ':syntax match')
+     - 0.493910 seconds highlighting tags using ':syntax keyword')
+     - 0.413160 seconds filtering tags for highlighting (stage 1)
+     - 0.141747 seconds filtering tags for highlighting (stage 2)

 ### `:HighlightTags` only works for the tags file created by `:UpdateTags`

 If you want to create tags files and have their tags highlighted by the `easytags.vim` plug-in then you'll have to create the tags file with certain arguments to Exuberant Ctags: